crystax/android-vendor-python-3-5/Doc/library/os.path.rst

    Return ``True`` if both pathname arguments refer to the same file or directory.
-   This is determined by the device number and i-node number and raises an exception if a :func:`os.stat` call on either pathname fails.
+   This is determined by the device number and i-node number and raises an exception if an :func:`os.stat` call on either pathname fails.

    Availability: Unix, Windows.